-Pack frozen breast milk in styrofoam box with ice packs, seal it up and check in.
+Pack frozen breast milk in a styrofoam box with ice packs, seal it up and check-in.
 Upon reaching home, try to clear this batch of milk first.
 Before your trip, it is best to check with the place you are staying in on their facilities and how they can help you to store your breast milk during your stay.

 4. Replenish your fluid intake

 Keep yourself hydrated and healthy to ensure you can cope with working and being a breastfeeding mum.